 While there are many ideas and suggestions in this paper to bring awareness to and support employee mental health, we hope that HR can also take the time to reap the benefits of mental health programs.
 As one senior HR professional joked with us, “I feel like I have another role now, Chief Pandemic Officer.”

-As a result of COVID-19, the Canadian Mental Health Association (CMHA) calls for immediate investment in the scale-up of cost-effective, evidence-based community mental health programs and a support network that can take the pressure off acute-care services across Canada.
+As a result of COVID-19, Mental Health Associations call for immediate investment in the scale-up of cost-effective, evidence-based community mental health programs and a support network that can take the pressure off acute-care services.